 I struggled for a long time with a loud electric toothbrush.
 It was a particular problem for me because I had to get up so early and didn’t want to wake up everyone in the house.
 This might be the same for you, and is the thing that brought you here.

 Alternatively, you might just be sick of the sound of your loud electric toothbrush.
-Well, luckily for you I’ve found the best ways to make an electric toothbrush quiet and they are as listed below:
+Well, luckily for you I’ve found the best ways to make an electric toothbrush quiet.

 1. Identify the source of the noise